Net::FTP - phpMan

 FTP connection

-Timeout - Set a timeout value (defaults to 120)
+Timeout - Set a timeout value in seconds (defaults to 120)

 Debug - debug level (see the debug method in Net::Cmd)